tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_api_intl.md

 ﻿# SDK API Description

-## Starting the TPNS Service
+## Launching TPNS

 **Note**

-* Start the TPNS service by using the information of the app registered at the official website of TPNS
+* Launch TPNS by using the information of the app registered at the official TPNS website

 **API**